 Scientists have compared the serotonin levels in the brain at the falling in love stage as being equal with obsessive-compulsive disorder.
 Falling in love has been compared to being high on cocaine, because of the brain pathways and structures that are active during this time, explaining why it can be so addictive, perhaps.

 Serotonin and norepinephrine play a big role in beginning stages of infatuation, but the chemical that’s really working overtime is dopamine.
-With use of brain scans, Dr Helen Fisher and other scientists found dopamine starts in the middle of brain and stretches outward attaching to the basal ganglia part of the brain, the home of cognition and emotion, that get things going.
+With the use of brain scans, Dr. Helen Fisher and other scientists found dopamine starts in the middle of the brain and stretch outward attaching to the basal ganglia part of the brain, the home of cognition and emotion, that get things going.
 It causes “euphoria, sleeplessness, loss of appetite, and a rush of motivation...otherwise known as infatuation.

 Love - let me choose my favorite.

 Do you have a favorite for feelings of love?